Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Related Work

 \section{Related Work}

-\myparagraph{Vulnerability Datasets} Early large-scale datasets like BigVul \cite{fan2020ac}, created by mining vulnerability-fixing commits, suffer from significant noise, with correctness rates as low as 25.0\% \cite{ding2024vulnerability}.
-Subsequent datasets aimed to improve quality but introduced other limitations.
-For instance, CVEfixes \cite{bhandari2021cvefixes} offers precise mapping to CVEs but has limited scope, while PrimeVul \cite{ding2024vulnerability} achieves 86.0\% correctness by focusing on single-function commits, potentially sacrificing realism.
-Similarly, DiverseVul \cite{chen2023diversevul} prioritizes language diversity at the cost of correctness (60.0\%).
-A significant advancement came with CleanVul \cite{li2024cleanvul}, which pioneered the use of LLMs to filter noisy commits, achieving 90.6\% correctness and establishing a new standard for data quality.
+\myparagraph{Vulnerability Datasets} Early datasets mined from commits, like BigVul \cite{fan2020ac}, suffer from significant noise, with \emph{validity rates} as low as 25.0\% \cite{ding2024vulnerability}.
+Subsequent datasets made trade-offs: CVEfixes \cite{bhandari2021cvefixes} offers precise CVE mapping but has limited scope; PrimeVul \cite{ding2024vulnerability} achieves 86.0\% \emph{validity} by focusing on single-function commits, potentially sacrificing realism; and DiverseVul \cite{chen2023diversevul} prioritizes language diversity at the cost of \emph{validity} (60.0\%).
+CleanVul \cite{li2024cleanvul} advanced the field by using LLMs to filter noisy commits, achieving 90.6\% \emph{validity}.
 Our work builds on these efforts.
-We construct \dataset by applying a rigorous, multi-agent LLM verification framework to a large, aggregated corpus, resulting in a dataset that uniquely combines both large scale and high quality.
-Moreover, there is a need for an independent benchmark to objectively assess model generalization, rather than relying on self-evaluation, which tend to overestimate real-world performance \cite{risse2025top}.
-Thus, we introduce \benchmark, the first manually-verified benchmark to provide balanced and comprehensive coverage of the MITRE Top 25 Most Dangerous CWEs \cite{mitre2024cwe}.
-Together, these contributions enable more reliable evaluation and foster the development of models with true real-world generalizability.
+We construct \dataset by applying a rigorous, multi-agent LLM verification pipeline to a large, aggregated corpus, uniquely combining scale and high quality.
+Furthermore, since self-evaluation overestimates real-world performance \cite{risse2025top}, an independent benchmark is needed.
+We introduce \benchmark, the first manually-verified, balanced benchmark providing comprehensive coverage of the MITRE Top 25 Most Dangerous CWEs \cite{mitre2024cwe}.
+These contributions enable more reliable evaluation and foster the development of models with true generalizability.

-\myparagraph{Vulnerability Synthesis} To augment datasets, especially for underrepresented weaknesses, researchers have explored automated vulnerability synthesis.
-One established approach is programmatic injection, exemplified by LAVA~\cite{dolan2016lava}, which mutates benign code to deterministically insert flaws, but these tend to lack realism.
-More recent work \cite{nong2022generating,nong2023vulgen}, applies neural code editing models to generate vulnerabilities by learning edit operations from vulnerable/fixed code pairs, producing more authentic flaws than rule-based mutation.
-However, these methods are typically limited to C/C++ and do not explicitly simulate the real-world development or remediation context.
-In contrast, our work is the first to LLM to synthesize realistic, context-aware function-level vulnerability/fix pairs spanning diverse CWE types and programming languages.
-By simulating a development and security review workflow, our \rvg approach enables high-quality, targeted augmentation of vulnerability datasets.